Cryptokitties Co-Founder on Go to Market in China and the Future of Blockchain in Asia

 Checkout the list of questions and topics we’ve explored (with timestamps to the podcast):

-- 15:50 — How does Cryptokitties feel about the other Asian countries besides just China?
+- 15:50 -> How do Cryptokitties feel about the other Asian countries besides just China?

-- 27:00 — Practical advice and insights from Benny around how to go to market in Asia including diversifying your audience, dealing with difficult regulators, and finding the right type of partners.
+- 27:00 -> Practical advice and insights from Benny about how to go to market in Asia including diversifying your audience, dealing with difficult regulators, and finding the right type of partners.